warmist/scripts/docs/warn-starving.rst

 ``warn-starving all sane``
-    Report on all currently distressed units, excluding insane units that you wouldn't be able save anyway.
+    Report on all currently distressed units, excluding insane units that you wouldn't be able to save anyway.
 ``repeat --time 10 --timeUnits days --command [ warn-starving sane ]``
     Every 10 days, report any (sane) distressed units that haven't already been reported.